 In the event of a fatality, wrongful death compensation may be awarded to the victim’s family.
 Negligent truckers or trucking companies can be made to help pay for funeral expenses, loss of companionship and loss of income.

 Truck accidents can become complicated easily, especially if damages are high or multiple parties are determined to be responsible for the accident.

 An expert personal injury attorney can help you gather the evidence your case needs, add up your total damages, and fight for your right to compensation.

 If you or a loved one have been injured due to an unsecured load accident or any accident with a large commercial truck, we’re here to help.
-Truck accident attorneys Neal Davis and Jed Silverman serve the city of Houston and all surrounding areas, and we’re prepared to do all we can to help you win the compensation you deserve.
+Truck accident attorney Neal Davis serves the city of Houston and all surrounding areas, and we’re prepared to do all we can to help you win the compensation you deserve.
 If we don’t win, you don’t pay.
 That’s our No Fee Guarantee.
 Contact us today for a free consultation and get on the road to recovery.